mvolkmann/blog/src/neovim.md

 To move down and up within a section, use the `j` and `k` keys or the down and up arrow keys.

-To search in any section, press `/`.
+To search within any section, press `/`.

 The right side contains information about the item selected on the left side.
 To scroll down and up, press `ctrl-d` and `ctrl-u`.